Recycling at Work

 1. Register with Every Can Counts

 Once you’ve registered you can order your starter pack and download promotional materials, and we will keep you up to date with the latest news and ideas from the programme.
-To register (LINK TO ECC WEBSITE).
+To register please visit the Every Can Counts website.

 Your current waste management or recycling provider may be able to add drinks cans into their existing service.
-However, if you need help finding a contractor (LINK TO ECC), and we will do our best to put you in touch with a collector in your area.
+However, if you need help finding a contractor, we will do our best to put you in touch with a collector in your area.

 2. Order your starter pack

 The Every Can Counts starter pack contains all you need to set up recycling points, including boxes, liner bags and posters.
-You can order a starter pack through our (LINK TO ECC), along with other materials to help encourage staff to get involved.
+You can order a starter pack through our website, along with other materials to help encourage staff to get involved.
 Many of the resources you will need are FREE.

 3. Set up can recycling points